 First decide which kind of Medicare plan you want: traditional Medicare, which operates like a fee-for-service plan with deductibles and co-pays, or a Medicare Advantage Plan, which is an HMO or PPO and requires you to stay within the network for your care.
 Most, but not all, Medicare Advantage Plans include prescription coverage.

 If you choose traditional Medicare or a plan with no drug coverage, get ready to hit the computer (or ask a friend or a relative to do it for you).
 The right Medicare Part D plan for you depends upon the drugs you take and the pharmacy you choose.
 Plus, the best plan for you may not be the best plan for your spouse, because each plan covers different drugs.
 Plans can change from year to year as well.
-That means you need to evaluate all the available plans (around 30 for each state) every year.
+That means you need to evaluate all the available plans every year.

 Here are answers to some of the most commonly asked questions about Medicare Part D: